mahonaisse/chess_game/README.md

  > Instructions on installing and running your application
  ## Testing
  > How was your project tested/validated?
 If you used CI, you should have a "build passing" badge in this README.

+For pieces.py, we tested isValidMove() for every chess piece which returns false or calls canMoveOrCapture().
+We set up the piece and player1 and player2 moves.
+Pawn has special capture moves to check the pawn's ability to move based on the player piece and the player's opponent piece location.
+For every move, we tested valid and invalid moves.
+We tested isValidMove() will return "capture" for knight and pawn.
+This function is similarly called for other pieces.

+For player.py we tested movePiece() for 5 different outcomes- True, False, stalemate, checkmate, and checked.